 National Park Service, New York.

-From the New York State Thruway (I-90) take exit 41 (Route 414).
+From the New York State Thruway (I-90) take exit 41 (Waterloo, Route 414).
 Turn right onto Route 414 South after exiting the tollbooth.
 Follow Route 414 South for approximately four miles.
 At the intersections of Route 414 and Routes 5 & 20, turn left onto Route 5 & 20 East.
 Follow for approximately one and a half miles into the Village of Seneca Falls.
 The Visitor Center is on the left at 136 Fall Street, Seneca Falls, NY 13148.